Concept Paper · v15 Web Edition · April 2026

 The power requirement scales directly with the mission acceleration profile.
 For a 1000-tonne spacecraft:

-10-day Earth-Jupiter transfer (~0.43g continuous): The reference mission used throughout this paper requires thrust of ~4.2 × 10⁶ N and jet power of approximately 25 TW, comparable to twice the current global installed nuclear capacity.
-This represents the asymptotic performance limit of the concept, not a near-term target.
+10-day Earth-Jupiter transfer (~0.41g continuous): The reference mission used throughout this paper requires thrust of ~4.0 × 10⁶ N. For ψ = 0.7, directed jet power is ~20 TW and total fusion power is ~28 TW.
+For ψ = 0.4, total fusion power is ~37 TW.
+This represents the asymptotic performance limit of the concept, not a near-term design point.

 These power levels are inherent to the mission profiles, not specific to any propulsion technology.
 Any system delivering continuous high-g thrust at relativistic exhaust velocities must sustain comparable output.
 The propulsion architecture described in this paper does not change the power requirement; it changes the fraction of that power that becomes useful thrust.